oamg/leapp/docs/source/messaging.md

 Assign the SystemInfoTopic to the new model and add two fields:
 * The `name` field represents the hostname.
-* The `ips` field contains a list of strings with the IPv4 or IPv6 addresses.
+* The `ips` field contains a list of strings with IPv4 or IPv6 addresses.

 Both fields are required in this scenario.